Stable Matching: Dealing with Changes in Preferences: Proofs of Correctness of Algorithms , and

-\begin{lemma} If firm $f$ rejects $w$ in either room, $w$ and $f$ cannot be matched in any matching in $\Mc_A \cap \Mc_B$. \end{lemma} \begin{proof} We use the property of the DA algorithm for single instance $A$ that says that if a firm $f$ rejects worker $w$, then $(w, f)$ are not matched in any stable matching with respect to $A$(\cite{GaleS}).
+\begin{proof}[Proof of \Cref{lem:n_1_worker_bp}] We use the property of the DA algorithm for a single instance $A$ which states that if a firm $f$ rejects a worker $w$, then $(w, f)$ are not matched in any stable matching with respect to $A$~\cite{GaleS}.